inesucrvenom/practice/slice_matrix/README.md

 - with some simple testing, it might have sense to spare some recursion calls and calculate some bigger blocks than 8x8 directly one candidate is 32x32, another is 64x64
 - in any case, for smallest blocks, we want DELTAS_LOSS table and will just sum through the needed part of it

+#### 12 Aug
+have correctly working using recursions, but still too slow trying to implement with bigger default block